pallabm22/reactive-quiz/README.md

 **Reactive Quiz** is a lightweight and fun multiple-choice quiz app built using **React**.
 It gives instant feedback, tracks your score, and gently mocks your incorrect answers (with colors, not judgment).

-Perfect for:
-- Practicing React hooks like `useState` and `useRef`
-- Showing off your knowledge (or lack thereof)
-- Quick demos or interview projects

 ---

 ## ✨ Features